mbarker84/css-irl/src/pages/from-gatsby-to-eleventy.md

 ---
-title: "From Gatsby to Eleventy: Static Site Generators and Personal Sites"
+title: "From Gatsby to Eleventy: Choosing a Static Site Generator for a Personal Site"
 date: "2020-07-15"
 tags: ["gatsby", "eleventy"]
 ---